 - In patents: Android WearThe paper trail of Google's smartwatch ambitions

 More recently, people have been digging up patents around Apple's AR plans.
 Apple Insider has patents including the one above which shows a system for mapping a room using sensors and computer vision as well as transparent displays and augmented reality apps.
+In late April 2017, Apple was granted a patent detailing "a method for representing virtual objects in a real environment," also known as augmented reality.
+There would also be a "recording device" to capture a 2D image of said environment.

 Building the Apple dream team